toddcf/code-snippets/forms/form.md

 <input type="date">
 ```

 This will include a `mm/dd/yyyy` placeholder in the field.
+HOWEVER, it may be in a different order (such as yyyy/mm/dd) depending on the user's operating system's localization settings.

 When you're in any of those areas separated by a `/`, you will get a stepper that lets you increment up and down.